-A robo-advisor is a type of financial advisory firm that delivers its services through software systems.
+A robo-advisor is a financial advisory firm that delivers its services through software systems.
 Robo-advisors provide financial advice and investment management based on mathematical and statistical models with little to no human intervention.

-In this post, we’ll discuss how they work, their services, and how they compare to human financial advisors.
+This post will discuss how they work, their services, and how they compare to human financial advisors.
 We’ll also see how robo-advisors have handled the market volatility of 2020.

 How Robo-Advisors Work

 Another big draw of robo-advisors, for many investors, is that an algorithm chooses your investments instead of a person.
 Many investors find this preferable since they believe it limits the amount of human error inherent in investment picking.
 While this may be true to a certain extent, just because robo-advisors base their investment decisions on algorithms does not mean they eliminate human error.
-Robots may make the decisions, but humans are still the ones creating both the technology and the algorithms that power robo-advisors.
+Robots may make the decisions, but humans are still creating both the technology and the algorithms that power robo-advisors.

 The History of Robo-Advisors